 Frequently Asked Questions

-Q: What happens to the fillers over time?
+- Question: What happens to the fillers over time?

-A: Soft tissue fillers are slowly broken down by the body over time.
+- Answer: Soft tissue fillers are slowly broken down by the body over time.
 The duration of effect is dependent on the type of filler used.
 Dr. Ransom prefers to use longer-lasting and thicker fillers, like Radiesse®, for non-surgical rhinoplasty.
 This gives a more reliable effect and has a better match to the existing nasal tissues.

-Q: If I decide later that I no longer like the non-surgical rhinoplasty, what can be done?
+- Question: If I decide later that I no longer like the non-surgical rhinoplasty, what can be done?

-A: This depends on the type of filler used.
+- Answer: This depends on the type of filler used.
 Hyaluronic acid-based fillers (like Juvederm® and Perlane®) can be dissolved with small doses of an enzyme called hyaluronidase.
 For Raidesse®, the body slowly dissolves the filler material over time.
 There is not an enzyme to dissolve this product, but other techniques can be used to speed up the process.

-Q: If I decide that I want a more permanent solution, what are my options?
+- Question: If I decide that I want a more permanent solution, what are my options?

-A: If you have undergone a non-surgical rhinoplasty and like the results, but don’t want to have repeated treatments, there are more permanent options.
+- Answer: If you have undergone a non-surgical rhinoplasty and like the results, but don’t want to have repeated treatments, there are more permanent options.
 This would be a rhinoplasty (“nose job” surgery).
 There are multiple approaches and techniques that can be used to change the shape and function of the nose.
 A detailed consultation with Dr. Ransom will help you decide on the best approach for you and your nose.
 During your consultation, computer imaging simulation can be used to show you how different changes may look on you.
 In all cases, Dr. Ransom seeks to improve the form and function of the nose, while maintaining a natural, non-surgical look.